 “Deathwatch.
 I’m an intern.
-It’s a bitch and this manual a friend wrote about it is … well she’s a friend.
-What can you expect?”
+It’s a bitch, and this manual a friend wrote about it is … well she’s a friend.
+What can you expect from friends?”

-Peculiar person frowns, forehead creasing like a non-slip mat just before you break your neck.
+Potty person frowns, forehead creasing like a non-slip mat just before you break your neck.
 “I’ll see if it’s in the manual.”
 She flips through pages.
 “Pa … pe … ph… Wait, pneumothorax may be relevant … what on earth?
 I’m not reading all that shiz!
 I bet I can work it out.
-Do your tits feel bigger than usual?
+Pneumo … thorax… Hmmm, do your tits feel bigger than usual?
 About to explode or anything?”

 “Leave the manual alone… Hey, may I have it?
 I can refer to random pages every time I see an insurance-related doc… AAAGH!”
 I so hate crashing to the ceilings of buses when only halfway through a sentence.
 Ow! a bit of the phone just landed and cut my nose.

 The woman hisses.
 “Stupid!
 See that sharp bit of metal?
 A few centimetres to the left and your tempestuous lobe would have looked quite arty mingling with the jam.”

 “Everyone else managed it.”
 She points around the bus.
 “And I’m late for coffee.”